micheal-ndoh/compression_project/README.md

 # Compression Project

 This project implements RLE (Run-Length Encoding) and LZ77 compression algorithms in both Rust and JavaScript.
-It provides both containerized and local installation options, with support for stdin/stdout, file type detection, WASM compilation, and multiple file processing.
+It provides support for stdin/stdout, file type detection, WASM compilation, and multiple file processing.

 ## Table of Contents